magento/knowledge-base/.github/CONTRIBUTING.md

 ## Report an issue

-If you find a typo or errors in Magento Support Knowledge Base article, you can either fix it with a pull request (as described above) or you can report it by creating an issue in the Support KB repository.
+If you find a typo or errors in Magento Support Knowledge Base article, you can either correct it and deliver changes with a pull request (as described above) or you can report it by creating an issue in the Support KB repository.

 You must complete the issue template.
 We will close your issue if you fail to provide the information listed template.
 Enter as much information as you can, including content corrections, steps to reproduce, command or code updates, or questions for clarifications.